 Accused of trafficking drugs in Nevada?
 We are here to help ...

-If you or a loved one has been charged with drug trafficking in Nevada, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation right away.
+Charged with drug trafficking in Nevada?
+Call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation right away.
 We may be able to keep you out of prison and get your charges reduced or even dropped.

 ¿Habla español?
 Más información sobre el crimen de Nevada tráfico de drogas.

 In California?
 See our article on selling drugs (11352 HS).